khiladi23295/kotak_sec_stock_scalper/README.md

 	   stock which is set by the user.
 It acts as a trigger price for a trade to be executed in either directions(LONG/SHORT).

 	3- StopLoss/TakeProfit are not cancelled automatically if price hits either of them.
 If either of the order is not cancelled, broker platform treats it as a new order and opens a new position.
-This will also be fixed in later versions.
+This will also be fixed in later versions.(Fixed)

 	4- Currently only 2 stocks can be traded but in future limit will be increased.

-	5- Currently the code is cluttered, repetitive code will replaced with functions.
+	5- Currently the code is cluttered, repetitive code will replaced with functions.(Fixed)

 	6- Since this is a test code, quantity has been fixed to 1.
 In future there will be 2 options available, either you can fix the trade amount per trade or it will be calculated dynamically based on your account cash balance.